-Fortunately for us all, standards seem to have improved – a lot.
-Though I would still strongly advise pre-washing viscose before a make, as I’d advise pre-washing any fabric!
+Fortunately, standards have improved – a lot.
+Though I would still strongly advise pre-washing viscose before a make, as I’d advise pre-washing any fabric.

 The cons?
 That drape.
 It can be challenging for beginners to cut out and sew with.
 Pins slip out the moment you so much as look at the fabric.
 If you’re using interfacing, it will need to be really lightweight.
 An item that needs structure won’t work with viscose, or will need underlining.